sairam4123/Godot-QuadTree/README.md

 # Attribution
-This project is based on the work of AggressiveGaming (https://github.com/AggressiveGaming).
+This project is based on the work of gvdb(https://github.com/gvdb)

-I'm working on something in Godot 3.1 which requires quadtrees, so I updated this project to run with it.
+I'm working on something in Godot 3.2 which requires quadtrees, so I updated this project to run with it.

 Putting up here in case others find it useful.